xregistry/spec/core/spec.md

 There are several ways in which the "latest" Version of a Resource can be modified by a client:
-- during the deletion of a Version(s), a new "latest" MAY be specified as a query paraemeter (`?setLatestVersionId=vID`).
+- during the deletion of a Version(s), a new "latest" MAY be specified as a query parameter (`?setLatestVersionId=vID`).
 See [Deleting Versions of a Resource](#deleting-versions)
-- during the creation of a new Version, the `?latest=true|false` query parameter MAY be specified to indicate if the new Version is to become the "latest" Version or not.
-See [Creating a new Version of a Resource](#creating-a-version)
+- during the creation of a new Version, the `latest` attribute MAY be specified to indicate if the new Version is to become the "latest" Version or not.
+See [Creating or Updating Resources and Versions](#creating-or-updating-resources-and-versions)
 - a dedicated API for updating the `latestVersionId` of a Resource can be used, and is defined below